syncthing/syncthing/protocol/PROTOCOL.md

 The Message ID is set to a unique value for each transmitted message.
 In request messages the Reply To is set to zero.
 In response messages it is set to the message ID of the corresponding request.
+The uniqueness requirement implies that no more than 4096 messages may be outstanding at any given moment.
+The ordering requirement implies that a response to a given message ID also means that all preceding messages have been received, specifically those which do not otherwise demand a response.
+Hence their message ID:s may be reused.

-All data following the message header is in XDR (RFC 1014) encoding.
-All fields smaller than 32 bits and all variable length data is padded to a multiple of 32 bits.
-The actual data types in use by BEP, in XDR naming convention, are:
+All data following the message header MUST be in XDR (RFC 1014) encoding.
+All fields shorter than 32 bits and all variable length data MUST be padded to a multiple of 32 bits.
+The actual data types in use by BEP, in XDR naming convention, are the following:

  - (unsigned) int   -- (unsigned) 32 bit integer
  - (unsigned) hyper -- (unsigned) 64 bit integer